|

 the

-Bate Collection of Musical Instruments;
+Bate Collection of Musical Instruments; the

-National History Museum, and
+National History Museum and

 attached to it, the